Simponic/JobFindr/Docs/Project_Plan.md

 * Payment
   * Likelihood - Low
   * Severity - High
-  * Consequences - If payment is not correctly handles this could cause many angry customers and/or workers.
+  * Consequences - If payment is not correctly handled this could cause many angry customers and/or workers.
   * Work-arounds -